IntugineIntugine

 • Point of Return (turnaround geometric detection)

-• Activity Sensing (cluster confirmed)
+• Activity Sensing (cluster confirmed via proprietary AI)

 • Penalty Checks (rest stops, fuel stations filtered out)